mikewacker/age-verification/README.md

     - Request ID: 7-DQzGbLlaMeQkwMWE_AGDXgFnbWfRR_P0UkwYEGbZk
     - Site: Pop
     - Expiration: July 25, 2023, 12:47:56 PM MDT
-- [#1] CheckMyAge stores the verification request.
+- [#1] CheckMyAge stores a copy of the verification request.
 - CheckMyAge sends the verification request back to Pop.
 - [#2] Pop links the request ID (7-DQzGbL...) to "publius-jr".
 - Pop opens the following URL in a new window on Bobby Smith's browser: